sustance/configs/README.md

-# 🇨​​​​​🇴​🇳​​🇫​​​​​🇮​🇬​​​​'s
+# 🇨​🇴​🇳​🇫​🇮​🇬​'s

 ### Philosophy
 - Start with OpenBSD standard install which includes CWM and include X and xenodm X launcher and CWM window manager.
-- Add only enough complexity to easily run the windows tui's cli's you need.
+- Add only enough aps and complexity to easily run the windows tui's cli's you need.
-- Religiously avoid anything possible that runs a background process.
+- Avoid anything possible that runs a background process.
-- You do need to run modern browsers, Automatically switch to new Wifi's, use social media apps .
+- Compromise, you do need to run modern browsers, Socil media, switch to new Wifi's anf etc.
-You must compromise but make the least compromises you can and if posible find how to kill thee bloat when you finish.
+When you compromise but make the least possible compromises and find how to kill thee bloat when you finish.
-- When OpenBSD won't run on the hardware, or for the software (which is most of the time) use Freebsd or Linux, you lose only some security.
+- When OpenBSD won't run on your hardware, or your software (which is most of the time) use Freebsd or Linux, you lose only some security.
 - OpenBSD will run well on QEMU VM or your old low spec PC/Laptop
-- My whole idea is to still use the same configs across at least all the ****BSD's and Linux distributions.
+- My ambition is to use the same configs across all the *BSD's and Linux disto's.
-- This constrains some choices in order to have the same apps and configurations across all server and local machines.
+- This constrains choices in order to have the same apps and configs across all server and local machines.

-My previous "Ubuntu everywhere" setup was less secure, slower starting, more distractions, less secure on servers, had a smaller usable "desktop" and about 150% of the battery consumption of the configuration below.
+My previous "Ubuntu everywhere" setup was less secure, slower starting, more distractions, had a smaller usable "desktop" and about 150% of the battery consumption of the configuration below.

 ### Unresolved issues are: